CatotronExists/Scrimotron/README.md

 Manage More - (New command to view/edit/manage scrims)\
 Register More - (Register as different team sizes: solo, duo or trio)

-*Do More with Scrimotron MULTIPLEX*
+*Do MORE with Scrimotron MULTIPLEX*

 Any Suggestions?
 Leave a sugestion [here](https://github.com/CatotronExists/Scrimotron/issues/new?assignees=&labels=&projects=&template=feature_request.md&title=%5BSuggestion%5D) or via Scrimotron using `/feedback` or even just by sending me a message on discord (@Catotron)\
 Bugs are expected, if you find one please report it [here](https://github.com/CatotronExists/Scrimotron/issues/new?assignees=&labels=&projects=&template=bug_report.md&title=%5BBug%5D) or via Scrimotron using `/feedback` or even just by sending me a message on discord (@Catotron)